A family-centered homeschool math curriculum

 Combine Real-life learning and long-term (5-A-Day) review

-Children love having only 5 math problems to solve independently each day, and they often look forward to doing their 5-A-Day papers.
+Children love having only 5 math problems to solve independently each day and often look forward to doing their 5-A-Day papers.
 And since the problems are chosen specifically for each child, those 5 daily problems effectively solidify the math knowledge in each child's mind for the long term and keep them sharp in all of their math, so both parent and child move forward with confidence.